rgomezam/VBSBSM/README.md

 # VBSBSM
-yodas, events and more for the VBS-BSM project
+yodas, events and more for the VBS-BSM project.
+This is a **public** repo.